 The bottom line is that you can dehydrate pasta in a dehydrator without any problems if you take the necessary precautions.
 The entire process can take as little as three hours or as much as Your shelf-stable dehydrated pasta will last indefinitely by using high-quality ingredients and proper storage methods.

 I hope this article has helped clear up some misconceptions about dehydrating pasta.
 It’s a great way to have a quick and easy meal on hand and a great way to preserve your pasta for long-term storage.
 So get dehydrating!

 This great little fresh pasta recipe will help you learn how to work a pasta dough and understand how it should feel and respond.
 It’s a small enough recipe to make a small pot of pasta several times a week.

 Mix 100g of flour with an egg to start.
 Once the dough comes together, rest for 10 minutes, then knead for about 8 minutes (or use the dough hook on a KitchenAid for 5) until the dough is springy and silky.
 Rest for 30 minutes more.
 Cut or roll into the desired shape (I’m making farfalle) and let rest again until firm enough to handle.
 Cook in salted boiling water for 1-2 minutes and remove.
 Cooking for longer than 2 minutes will make your fresh noodles soggy and gross.
 Serve with your favorite sauce or sprinkle with coarse salt, cracked pepper, olive oil, and Italian herbs.

 Can I dehydrate pasta using an oven?

 You can dehydrate pasta without a dehydrator, but your results may vary.
-Dehydrators are built to keep an even temperature, while ovens often won’t hold a temperature for anything below 170 – much too warm for dehydrating pasta.
+Dehydrators are built to keep an even temperature, while ovens often won’t hold a temperature below 170 – much too warm for dehydrating pasta.

 I can’t say for sure, but I bet no oven will run at a low enough temperature due to food safety concerns.